kharu6883/tower_takeover/README.md

 # 7K Robotics - Tower Takeover
 This is a program for Tower Takeover for 7K Robotics.

-Our programs are so finger lickin' good that you will literally CLONE this bro into your computer instantaneously.
+Our programs are so finger lickin' good that you will literally CLONE this bro into your computer instantly.

 ## Contents
 - Very neatly organized code - a dog can read this and understand what this code does